Skip to content

 Best for Celtic Sea Salt

-• Athletes seeking higher natural magnesium intake for muscle relaxation and sleep.
+• Athletes seeking a higher natural magnesium content to aid muscle function and reduce cramping.

 Best for Himalayan Pink Salt

-• Athletes desiring the broadest spectrum of trace minerals from an ancient source.
+• Athletes looking for the broadest spectrum of trace minerals, including iron.

 Pro Tips